 For example, in the student loan refinancing market, First Republic bank offers unbelievably low rates — as low as 1.95% in certain areas.
 That’s because they want to sell you a mortgage, banking, possibly financial advice and other services.
 The student loan refi is the loss leading gateway product to get you into the ecosystem.

 Some banks use doctor loans for the same purpose.
-They’re looking to attract a lifelong relationship instead of maximizing profit on one transaction.
+They’re looking to attract a lifelong relationship with medical professionals instead of maximizing profit on one transaction.
 Of course, you don’t have to use all their products.
 The bank is just hoping you might.

 Even if you don’t fall into a physician mortgage loan with rates almost as low as a conventional, it still might make sense because of the other features listed above.

 Doctor loans: More than just for physicians